2026 Australian IT Journalism Awards

 Content Quality: Judges will score the articles, videos or podcasts provided for their quality out of 10, based on writing quality, production values, and entertainment value.

-The Best Game Reviewer award recognises the journalist who makes best use of the review format to review, rate and analyse video game software.
+The Best Game Reviewer award recognises the journalist who makes the best use of the review format to review, rate and analyse video game software.

 Criteria: